Marie Curie coloring pages for kids who love science, discovery, and brave women in history

 Marie Curie was a brilliant scientist who made groundbreaking discoveries in chemistry and physics.
 She was born on November 7, 1867, in Warsaw, Poland.
 Growing up, she loved learning and worked very hard to study science, even when it was difficult for women to attend school.
 Marie moved to France, where she discovered two new elements, polonium and radium, and became the first woman to win a Nobel Prize.
 In fact, she won two Nobel Prizes, one in physics and one in chemistry!
 Known for her curiosity, hard work, and bravery, Marie Curie opened doors for scientists everywhere.
 She passed away in 1934, but her incredible spirit and love of discovery continue to inspire kids and scientists around the world.

-Marie Curie in different languages
+How to say Marie Curie in different languages?

 • English: Marie Curie